 4.11.0a.2a.2.1 PDN connection establishment in EPS

-The following enhancements are applicable to clause 4.16.5.1 (SM Policy Association Modification procedure):
+The following additions are applicable to clause 4.16.5.1 (SM Policy Association Modification procedure):

-In addition to step 4 in clause 4.16.5.1 if the PCF receives both the indication that the PCRT "UE Policy Container received" was met and the UE Policy Container, steps 4a to 4d below are executed; otherwise step 5 in clause 4.16.5.1 is executed.
+In addition to step 4 in clause 4.16.5.1 if the PCF receives both the indication that the PCRT "UE Policy Container received" was met and the UE Policy Container, steps 4a to 4c below are executed; otherwise step 5 in clause 4.16.5.1 is executed.

-- Step 4a: The PCF determines that the SM Policy Association is used to provision URSP rules to the UE by checking the UE Policy Container received from SMF+PGW-C in Npcf_SMPolicyControl_Update Request.

 NOTE: If the PCF for the PDU Session is the same than the PCF for the UE the interactions in steps 4b-4d are internal to PCF.

-- Step 4b: The PCF for the PDU Session discovers the PCF for the UE by querying the BSF and using the SUPI received in Npcf_SMPolicyControl_Create Request as described.
+- Step 4a: The PCF for the PDU Session discovers the PCF for the UE by querying the BSF and using the SUPI received in Npcf_SMPolicyControl_Create Request as described.
 If no result is obtained from the BSF the PCF for the PDU Session selects the PCF for the UE by querying NRF.